How to Order Custom Swag for a Small Medical Practice (Without a Marketing Team)

 If you’re a small practice without a marketing department, the idea of ordering branded merch can feel overwhelming.
 What do you order?
 How much?
 Where from?
 And how do you make sure it doesn’t end up looking like a rushed afterthought?

 Good news: you don’t need a design team or a massive budget to create custom swag that patients actually appreciate.
 You just need a smart, simple process—and a partner who knows how to make it easy.
+Most practices overcomplicate this step because they assume “good merch” means expensive merch.
+In reality, consistency and clarity matter far more than volume or glamour.
+A single well-chosen item can outperform ten random giveaways every time.

 Step 1: Start with Purpose, Not Products